Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 To validate the frontend, we'll need to ensure it is publicly accessible and that it can reach the backend only using the private endpoint.

 Try navigating to your frontend's endpoint.
 You should see content similar to what is shown below.
-This means your frontend is publicly accessible and ready for source code as intended.
+This means your frontend is publicly accessible and ready for your source code as intended.
 Try navigating to your frontend's SCM site as well and confirm that access is denied.

 ![]({{ site.baseurl }}/media/2022/11/frontend-available.png)